About the DMZ

-The Demilitarized Zone (DMZ) is a heavily fortified buffer zone that separates North Korea and South Korea.
+The Demilitarized Zone (DMZ) at Panmunjom is a heavily fortified buffer zone that separates North Korea and South Korea.
 The 4km wide DMZ stretches 250km (160miles) across the Korean peninsula and was created in 1953 during the armistice after the Korean War.
-Here I will recount my DMZ tour in December 2018.
+Here I will recount my Panmunjom tour in December 2018.

 I had first read about the Demilitarized Zone in an old copy of National Geographic almost 20 years ago and remember studying the maps and infographics with interest.
-Little did I imagine that one day I would actually visit it, and from the North Korean side!
+Little did I imagine that one day I would actually visit the famed 38th Parallel, and from the North Korean side!